NetherGamesMC/support/docs/discord-server-regulations.md

 You must be at least 13 years old to hold a Discord account.
 We will ban underage users per [Discord's Terms of Service](https://discord.com/terms).
 :::

-While registered in our Discord server (ngmc.co/d), we expect you to adhere to our regulations as listed below.
+While registered in our [Discord server](https://ngmc.co/discord), we expect you to adhere to our regulations as listed below.
 Failure to follow these expectations will result in a warning or a punishment issued where deemed necessary at our discretion.

 ## Regulations